Williams, Crawford lead No. 5 Notre Dame past Florida State

-SOUTH BEND — Kyren Williams ran for 185 yards and two touchdowns and safety Shaun Crawford helped thwart a potential Florida State rally with a goal-line interception in No. 5 Notre Dame's 42-26 victory Saturday night.

-Williams fumbled at his own 32 on the second play from scrimmage, then riddled Florida State the rest of the way, picking up 130 yards and both his TDs by halftime as the Fighting Irish (3-0, 2-0 Atlantic Coast Conference) took a 35-20 lead.
+“I had to feel comfortable again.
+I just had to tell myself after the fumble, just to reset and just to play how I always play the game of football.
+I tell myself all day it’s been the same game since second grade.
+I just kept that mindset after I fumbled.”

+“We just reminded (Kyren) about ball security,” said Notre Dame coach Brian Kelly, whose team lost several workouts due to the pandemic.
+“He wasn’t hit a lot (in recent weeks).
+We only had one opportunity in these last three weeks to go live with our guys.
+I’m not up here to make excuses for guys, but he’s a great competitor.
+He bounced back.
+Great competitors put that play behind them and move on.”

-Ian Book completed 16 of 25 passes for 201 yards and two touchdowns and ran for 58 yards and another score.
+Ian Book completed 16 of 25 passes for 201 yards and two touchdowns and ran for 58 yards and another score as Notre Dame improved to 3-0 overall and 2-0 in the Atlantic Coast Conference.

+Irish safety Shawn Crawford helped thwart a potential comeback by Florida State (1-3, 0-3) with a goal-line interception at 8:21 remaining after the Seminoles had driven 73 yards to the ND 5.

+“We’re all disappointed,” Florida State coach Mike Norvell said.
+“You invest so much time and effort into a game to win that contest.
+We didn’t do that and we didn’t do (things) consistently enough, even with some bright spots throughout the course.”

+The Irish were too powerful despite a solid performance by Jordan Travis for the Seminoles.

-Travis, making his first start for the Seminoles after shining in relief last week against Jacksonville State, was 13 of 24 for 204 yards and led Florida State in rushing with 96 yards on 19 keepers, even with a pair of sacks.
+Making his first start after shining in relief last week against Jacksonville State, Travis completed 13 of 24 passes for 204 yards and led Florida State in rushing with 96 yards on 19 keepers, even with a pair of sacks mixed in.
 He threw a TD pass and ran for a score.

-Florida State: The Seminoles, who gave up 52 points two weeks ago at Miami, looked overwhelmed at times on defense.
-Not only did the Irish offensive line have no trouble knocking Florida State off the ball — little surprise given Notre Dame’s ranking as the nation’s best unit — but Seminoles linebackers other than Amari Gainer often were unable to step up and close gaps.
-Notre Dame had 240 rushing yards by halftime on 20 attempts.
+“I thought he played extremely tough,” Norvell said about the Seminoles’ third starting QB this season.
+“He had a lot of different looks thrown his way and made some really good decisions, and there’s some things he’ll learn, but I thought it was a gutsy performance.”

+Travis was relieved for Florida State's last possession by James Blackman after suffering an apparent hand injury.
+Norvell didn’t detail the extent of it.

-Notre Dame: The Irish offense was often lethal, especially once itstopped hurting its own cause.
-Norte Dame had five touchdowns and 365 yards in the first half and finished with 554 yards.
-The damage could’ve been worse if not for Williams’ fumble and a special teams turnover, those leading to 10 Seminoles points in the first quarter for a 17-14 lead.
+Notre Dame: The Irish offense was often lethal, especially once it stopped hurting its own cause.
+Notre Dame had five touchdowns and 365 yards in the first half and finished with 554 yards.
+The damage could’ve been worse if not for Williams’ fumble and a special teams turnover, those leading to 10 Seminoles points in the first quarter for a 17-14 FSU lead.

 POLL IMPLICATIONS